 - Engaging with the workforce unions and professional WLGAs;

 - Working with the various Inspectorates in Wales;

 - Providing Improvement Support including Peer Review and Member Development and Training and promoting good practice;

 - Arranging conferences, seminars, workshops and training events;

 - The publication of reports, guidance documents and on-line resources;

 - Communications, press work, and social media.

-The WLGA is committed to championing Equalities and Diversity, promoting the Welsh Language and is a committed stakeholder in the securing the Wellbeing of Future Generations Act.
+The WLGA is committed to championing Equalities and Diversity, promoting the Welsh Language and is a committed stakeholder in securing the Wellbeing of Future Generations Act.